 How This Glossary is Built

-This page documents the workflow, tools, and processes used to create and maintain the API Docs Glossary.
+This page documents the workflow, tools, and processes used to create and maintain the ADG.
 Transparency about methodology helps contributors understand the project's standards and enables others to replicate similar documentation projects.
+Review the four-stage ADG development workflow:

 Research & Collection